danilnagy/scikit-gh/README.md

 - Uses Grasshopper Python node only for data handling inside model
 - Launches remote Python process for analysis using scikit-learn
-- Handles all dependencies for python numerical analyses outside Grasshopper (solves issue of getting numpy/scipy to work inside Grasshopper Python)
+- Handles all dependencies for Python numerical analyses outside Grasshopper (solves issue of getting numpy/scipy to work inside Grasshopper Python)